 - Pick the flowers on a sunny day around midday.
 (Yes I know this sounds a bit like ‘eye of newt and toe of frog’ but bear with me, there’s reason to my madness!)
 Calendula like many other medicinal herbs and plants develops the greatest amount of healing properties once the flowers have had a few hours of full sun.
 This also makes sure that the plants are dry by the time they are picked and not still wet with dew.
 Pick only the flower heads and you will find that the plant produces many more flowers to replace those you’ve picked.

 - Pull off all the petals and place them in a colander.
 You will probably find the flower heads to be full of little black bugs.
 What I tend to do once I have enough petals is to sift through them a few times gently with my hands as if I’m making pastry (but not rubbing of course).
 This gives the bugs a chance to realise what’s happening and make a getaway!
 Once all the bugs have taken flight you can bring the petals inside.

 - Fill a jam jar or something similar loosely full with petals and cover them with organic olive oil.
 Once you start pouring in the oil, the petals will squish down a little and you can add some more if you’ve any left.
-There should be around one centimeter of oil over the top of the petals when you’re finished.
+There should be around one centimetre of oil over the top of the petals when you’re finished.

 - Place the jar in a warm sunny place for between four to six weeks.
 The longer the better but I’m usually too impatient to let it sit for six!
 Shake the jar every day to avoid the infusion rotting.